Nirnai/Lidar-Obstacle-Detection/README.md

 - `PROFILE_FUNTION()`: Records the time required by a function and saved the data to ´profile/profile.json´ under the function name.
 - `PROFILE_SCOPE("name")`: This macro allows to record the time taken by random peaces of code.
 This can be done by encapsulating that code into its own scope.
 The data is saved to ´profile/profile.json´ under the passed name.

 The output data is parsed in such a way, that chrome tracing tool can interpret it.
-To visualize the resulting profile. open the chrome tracing tool in the chrome browser under the following [link](chrome://tracing).
+To visualize the resulting profile, open the chrome tracing tool in the chrome browser under the following [link](chrome://tracing).
 Then load the profile.json file into the tool.